kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 Examples
 ++++++++

-For examples of this prompt-completion format in action, see any of the `HuggingFace demos <https://github.com/kddubey/cappr/blob/main/demos/huggingface>`_ excluding ``sciq.ipynb``, or any of the `Llama CPP demos
+For examples of this prompt-completion format in action, see any of the `Hugging Face demos <https://github.com/kddubey/cappr/blob/main/demos/huggingface>`_ excluding ``sciq.ipynb``, or any of the `Llama CPP demos
 <https://github.com/kddubey/cappr/blob/main/demos/llama_cpp>`_.